 Separate claim form is not required

 While the SSAct requires a proper claim for an EdEP, under current administrative arrangements a separate claim form is not required.
-For NSA, PA, WP, WA or PPP, a claim for an EdEP is regarded as written notification of the commencement of, or enrolment in, an approved course.
-Although WA and some WP (partner DSP) can also get PES, the EdEP legislation for these payments does not require receipt of PES before an EdEP can be paid.
+For JSP, PA, WA or PPP, a claim for an EdEP is regarded as written notification of the commencement of, or enrolment in, an approved course.
+Although WA can also get PES, the EdEP legislation for WA does not require receipt of PES before an EdEP can be paid.

-A recipient can claim EdEP after they have started their approved course, provided they are still qualified for the payment at the time of claim and have not received an EdEP in the previous 12 months (or in the same calendar year if receiving WP).
+A recipient can claim EdEP after they have started their approved course, provided they are still qualified for the payment at the time of claim and have not received an EdEP in the previous 12 months.

 If a recipient has not made a claim for EdEP (that is, has not submitted proof of commencement or enrolment in an approved course) prior to finishing the course, they will not be qualified for EdEP in respect of that course.